fusepilot/wintersmith-image-generator/README.md

 npm install [-g] wintersmith-image-generator
 ```

-and add `wintersmith-image-generator` to your config.json
+And add `wintersmith-image-generator` to your config.json.

 ```json
 {